godspeedsystems/gs-documentation/versioned_docs/version-v1/microservices/workflows.md

         args: 'Hi!'
 ```

-### 7.7 Developer written functions
+### 7.7 Writing custom JS/TS workflows

+Godspeed allows developers to write js/ts workflows.

+#### 7.7.1 Executing a JS/TS Workflow within a YAML Workflow:

 Developer can write functions in JS/TS and [kept in src/functions folder](#63-location-and-fully-qualified-name-id-of-workflows-and-functions) at a path, which becomes its fully qualified name.
-Other languages support is planned.
 Once it is written, the function can be invoked from within any workflow or sub-workflow, with its fully qualified name and argument structure.

 ![function_folder](/img/function_folder.jpeg)